 - Align internal/external – A significant part of an IC strategy in today’s digital world should be aligning internal communications with external.
 Unilever did this by creating integrated campaigns that targeted both internal and external stakeholders to share the progress the business was making, generate solutions and invite interested parties to help shape Unilever’s plans.
 One tactic used was to create a 24-hour ‘web jam’ forum with a variety of live events, discussion and online participation that was open to both external and internal participants.

 - Focus on content first, channel second – Focus first on the content – what content is needed for the messaging?
-How does it need to be localised or segmented to the audiences that will be receiving it?
+How does it need to be localized or segmented to the audiences that will be receiving it?
 THEN look at what is the right channel to communicate the message.
 When generating content, Neil noted the ‘three Ps’ that interest employees: People (what are others doing?), Product (for example, here, how are they sustainable)? and Participation (how can I participate?).